Major Gift Launches LAF Honor Scholarship for Inclusive Community Design

 Originally trained as a landscape architect, Patrick has a 30-year career in the economic analysis of real estate and land use, most recently serving as the Global CEO of the Urban Land Institute (ULI) and as president of the ULI Foundation.
 He believes that landscape architects can play an important and distinctive role in the creation of cities and neighborhoods that are safe, healthful, economically productive, and beautiful.

-"With this new award, LAF is thrilled to provide support to students committed to inclusive community design," said LAF CEO Barbara Deutsch, FASLA.
+"With this new award, LAF is thrilled to provide support to students who are committed to inclusive community design and who are interested in alternative career paths," said LAF CEO Barbara Deutsch, FASLA.
 The new honor scholarship brings LAF's total scholarship offerings to over $75,000 available annually.

 The first LAF Honor Scholarship for Inclusive Community Design will be awarded in 2019.
 Eligible applicants are landscape architecture students enrolled in an accredited graduate degree program at a university in the U.S. or Canada.
 Preference is given to candidates interested in pursuing a career in the non-profit or public sector.